 I am self-employed, what support is there for me?

-The scheme is now being extended.
-You'll be able to make a claim for a second and final grant in August 2020. .If you're eligible the second and final grant will be a taxable grant worth 70% of your average monthly trading profits, paid out in a single instalment covering a further 3 months' worth of profits, and capped at £6,570 in total.
-Further guidance on the second grant will be published on Friday 12 June.
+Applications for the second and final grant are now open and are worth 70% of your average monthly trading profits, paid out in a single instalment covering 3 months' worth of profits, and capped at £6,570 in total.

 Where can I get help with my lease on my Falkirk Council business premises?